tarockey/azure-debug-relay/README.md

 If everything works as it's supposed to, you will hit a breakpoint in your local Visual Studio Code.

+> Due to a limitation we are trying to overcome, if a local debugger is not listening by the time Azure Debug Relay starts on a remote server, the debugging session will not be established, and remote code will be stuck in `debugpy.connect`.
+The workaround is to restart the remote process and try again.

 ## Azure Debug Relay Python API

 `remote_server_demo.py` shows how you can use Azure Debug Relay (azure-debug-relay package) with your code.